DeepTransport: Learning Spatial-Temporal Dependency for Traffic Condition Forecasting: Experiments

 \subsection{Effects of Hyperparameters}

-Figure~\ref{fig::worse} shows the averaged quadratic weighted kappa of corresponding prediction horizon.
-Figure~\ref{fig::h15} illustrates 1) closer prediction horizon always performs better; 2) As $r$ increases, its impaction on the prediction also increases.
+Figure~\ref{fig::worse} shows the averaged quadratic weighted kappa of the corresponding prediction horizon.
+Figure~\ref{fig::h15} illustrates 1) a closer prediction horizon always performs better; 2) As $r$ increases, its impaction on the prediction also increases.
 This can be seen from the slope between $r=1$ and $r=5$, the slope at 60-min is greater than the same segment of 15-min.
-Figure~\ref{fig::h45} takes 60-min estimation as an example, indicating that the predictive effect is not monotonically increasing as the length of measurement $p$, and the same result can be obtained at other time points.
-This is because the increase in $p$ brings an increase in the amount of parameter, which leads to overfitting.
+Figure~\ref{fig::h45} takes a 60-min estimation as an example, indicating that the predictive effect is not monotonically increasing as the length of measurement $p$, and the same result can be obtained at other time points.
+This is because the increase in $p$ brings an increase in the number of parameters, which leads to overfitting.